bayesiandemography/bage/cran-comments.md

-# Submission, 9 July 2025, version 0.9.4
+# Submission, 20 July 2025, version 0.9.4

-* Current CRAN checks have notes for the three r-oldrel flavours.
-All three notes refer to library size, and are not something I can change.
+* Current CRAN checks have notes for the three r-oldrel systems.
+All three notes refer to library size, and I think are not something I can fix?

 # Submission, 8 January 2025, version 0.9.0